-In between regressive taxation and progressive taxation is proportional taxation, where the tax rate is fixed as the amount subject to taxation increases.
+In between Regressive Taxation and Progressive Taxation is proportional taxation, where the tax rate is fixed as the amount subject to taxation increases.
 The opposite of proportional tax is fixed tax.
 Proportional taxation applies equally to the poor and to the wealthy.
 An example of proportional taxation is ad valorem taxation on houses.
 Though, because the poor spend a disproportionately higher amount on housing, the ad valorem tax may seem regressive taxation, placing a relatively heavier burden on the poor.
 In progressive taxation the more well off are taxed at a higher rate than are the less well off.
 Flat Tax refers to income being taxed at one marginal rate, in contrast with Progressive Taxation.

 That is, unlike proportional taxation, progressive taxation structure progressively increases the percentage of a citizen's income, or wealth, which is paid in tax as income, or wealth, increases.